 Environmental Culture Village Center

-5 minute walk from Miyanoura Port Hours: 9:00 to 17:00 (admission until 16:30) Closed: Third Tuesday of each month (or the next day if Tuesday is a national holiday), December 28 to January 1.
-Open every day from July to October.
-Admission: 520 yen
+5 minute walk from Miyanoura Port Hours: 9:00 to 17:00 (admission until 16:30) Closed: Mondays (or the next day if Monday is a national holiday), December 28 to January 1.
+Open every day from mid July through August.
+Admission: 530 yen

 The Environmental Culture Village Center teaches about the nature and culture of Yakushima.
 Its main attraction is a film about the island shown on a 14 meter high screen.